crate/cloud-reference/docs/subscription-plans.rst

 What are DTUs and how do they work?
-As mentioned above, to make finding the right combination of hardware capacity more tractable and accessible, CrateDB Cloud's offers use DTUs.
+As mentioned above, to make finding the right combination of hardware capacity more tractable and accessible, CrateDB Cloud's SaaS offers use DTUs.
 These DTUs have essentially two purposes: they allow the user to choose the right combination of plan and scale to find the capacity they need, and they provide clarity for the purposes of pricing.
 In order to keep things simple, scaling in each plan is currently set up so that one scale unit = one node = one DTU, and billing is set up so that Crate.io bills only for DTUs/hour actually used.

 Let's break this down further to clarify what each of these statements mean.